gabrielblain/PowerSDI/README.md

 Lat: latitude in decimal degrees: (+) Northern Hemisphere (-) Southern Hemisphere. start.date: date at which the indices estimates should start.
 Format: YYYY-MM-DD". end.date: date at which the indices estimates should end.
 Format: YYYY-MM-DD".
-Distr: A character variable ("GEV" or "GLO") defining the distribution to calculate the SPEI.
+distr: A character variable ("GEV" or "GLO") defining the distribution to calculate the SPEI.
 Default is "GEV".
 TS: Time scale on the quart.month basis (integer values between 1 and 96).
 Default is 4.
 Good: A character variable ("Yes" or "No") to calculate or not the goodness-of-fit and